Author: Matthew J Dunn / Editor: Jason Kendall / Reviewer: Suzy Connor, Amanda King / Codes: CC10, CC12, CC3, CP4, ELP10, SLO1 / Published: 15/11/2021

 Exercise associated syncope is defined as syncope occurring during or immediately after exercise and accounts for 3 to 20% of cases of syncope.
 Patients with exercise associated syncope include groups of patients at high risk of sudden death.
 Serious causes to be considered include arrythmogenic right ventricular dysplasia, Brugada syndrome and HOCM.
 Although there can be pointers to these at presentation, there may not be: in all of these conditions the ECG may be normal or may show non-specific changes; and the murmur of HOCM may not always be heard.

 Syncope is increasingly common with increasing age and the great majority of patients presenting to the ED with syncope will be aged over 65.
-Older patients have a wide range of problems likely to cause syncope: e.g. resting cerebral perfusion may not be much above the minimum level needed to maintain consciousness, there may be a poor baroreceptor response, there may be a degree of cardiac failure, and drugs that can cause syncope are commonly taken by the elderly.
+Older patients have a wide range of problems likely to cause syncope: there may be a poor baroreceptor response, there may be a degree of cardiac failure, and drugs that can cause syncope are commonly taken by the elderly.
 In addition, although neurocardiogenic syncope is more common in older patients, 10% of elderly patients without neurocardiogenic syncope have a positive tilt table test.

-- Colivicchi F, Ammirati F, Melina D et al. Development and prospective validation of a risk stratification system for patients with syncope in the emergency department: the OESIL risk score.
-Eur Heart J 2003;24(9):811-19.
+- Colivicchi F, Ammirati F, Melina D, Guido V, Imperoli G, Santini M; OESIL (Osservatorio Epidemiologico sulla Sincope nel Lazio) Study Investigators.
+Development and prospective validation of a risk stratification system for patients with syncope in the emergency department: the OESIL risk score.
+Eur Heart J. 2003 May;24(9):811-9.

-- Quinn J, McDermott D, Stiell I, et al. Prospective Validation of the San Francisco Syncope Rule to Predict Patients With Serious Outcomes.
-Ann Emerg Med, 2006;47(5):448-454.
+- Quinn J, McDermott D, Stiell I, Kohn M, Wells G. Prospective validation of the San Francisco Syncope Rule to predict patients with serious outcomes.
+Ann Emerg Med.
+2006 May;47(5):448-54.

-- Del Rosso A, Ungar A, Maggi R, et al. Clinical predictors of cardiac syncope at initial evaluation in patients referred urgently to a general hospital: the EGSYS score.
-Heart 2008;94(12):1620-26.
+- Del Rosso A, Ungar A, Maggi R, et al., Clinical predictors of cardiac syncope at initial evaluation in patients referred urgently to a general hospital: the EGSYS score.
+Heart.
+2008 Dec;94(12):1620-6.